Branded web mentions correlate 0.664 with AI Overview visibility. Backlinks correlate 0.218. — Ahrefs, 75,000-brand study

-Research from Position Digital found that branded web mentions correlate 0.664 with AI Overview appearances.
-Backlinks correlate 0.218.
+Ahrefs analyzed 75,000 brands and found that branded web mentions correlate 0.664 with AI Overview visibility.
+Backlinks correlate 0.218 (Ahrefs).
 This single data point explains why businesses with strong Google rankings are disappearing from AI answers — and why some newer brands are showing up everywhere.

 SEO isn't dead.
 But the authority signal changed.
 If you're still optimizing exclusively for backlinks, you are optimizing for the wrong game.